technofocus-pte/fbrciqdtagntsfrntr/Cloudslice/Labguide/Usecase 01/Usecase01.md

-# Use Case 1 - Build connected data models with Fabric IQ Ontology​
+## Use Case 1 - From Semantics to Insights: Leveraging Fabric IQ Ontology with Fabric Data Agents

 **Introduction**